pes18fan/libman/README.md

 # c-library

 A simple console application built on C that can be used to do some simple library-based management tasks.
+Supports upto 50 instances of book info storage; increase it by changing the array size for the library structure.

 # Capabilities